 - Always endeavor to make it up to your client by delivering quality work.
 If the client has dissatisfaction with the work you have done, even if they have paid you, then repeat the process until you satisfy their expectation.
 Remember, a satisfied client has the potential of becoming a repeat customer or give you more referrals.

 - You need to contemplate using a pseudo name when you ghostwrite.
 It will cushion you from spam originating from other people.
 A pseudo name is also a safe nest because you don’t know how the client will use the work you have done.
 Once you release the work, it’s entirely up to the client to decide on what to do with it.
 They may add information or content you aren’t comfortable with or don’t resonate with your style.
 Remember, after all, as a ghostwriter, you write the work on hire, and the client possesses it after its completion.
 So take note of this fact as you select a pseudo name.

-Ghostwriting is a serious endeavor that you can live off.
+Ghostwriting is one of the serious online writing jobs that you can live off.
 It is suitable for professional freelance writers who love the shadows.
 You need professionalism, tact, patience, nous, and creativity to make it work.
 Follow the guidelines to enhance your ghostwriting skills for your gigs or gigs from others.